 - Driving under the influence: No surprises here.
-The presence of drugs or alcohol in a driver’s system is a serious risk factor and one that can easily be avoided.
+The presence of drugs or alcohol in a driver’s system are a serious risk factor and one that can easily be avoided.

 - Technology: Texting, fiddling with GPS coordinates and even blasting music all pull a driver’s eyes and attention away from the road.

 - Rust buckets: Young adults are more likely to drive lower quality cars.
-Although easy on the bank, these cars often come with fewer or lower quality safety features.
+Although easier on the bank account, these cars often come with fewer or lower quality safety features.